GodderE2D/vipin/src/data/blog/simpleCTF.md

 <REDACTED>
 ```

-- Looking in the home directory we find another user by the name of sunbath and running ```sudo -l``` we see that we can use vim to spawn a privileged shell (If you want to understand this better check out [this](https://medium.com/schkn/linux-privilege-escalation-using-text-editors-and-files-part-1-a8373396708d)article)
+- Looking in the home directory we find another user by the name of sunbath and running ```sudo -l``` we see that we can use vim to spawn a privileged shell (If you want to understand this better check out [this](https://medium.com/schkn/linux-privilege-escalation-using-text-editors-and-files-part-1-a8373396708d) article)

 ```bash:Terminal
 ❯ sudo vim